-It might not be the biggest, sexiest, or loudest amp out there, but is certainly the best medium-to-large club amp money can buy.
+It might not be the biggest, sexiest, or loudest amp out there, but it’s certainly the best medium-to-large club amp money can buy.

-There are 3 pre-shaped settings: bright, contour, and vintage.
-I personally like the contour engaged with the 4 EQ knobs set to flat when plugged directly to the amp (no gain).
+There are 3 pre-shaped settings: Bright, Contour, and Vintage.
+I personally like the contour engaged with the 4 EQ knobs set to flat when plugged directly into the amp (no gain).
 You just can’t make it sound bad.

 On the other hand, the overdrive on the lower setting combined with the vintage is the exact sound that classic tone lovers have been searching for.
 Fantastic low-end boom and thump combined with the warm tone and growl is just an awesome sound that’s suitable for the majority of styles.